 - They find fulfillment through the process of continuous personal growth.

-- Move Towards Congruency: There isn’t much debating the fact that each of us hold deeply held desires for becoming the best version of ourselves and creating what we believe is the perfect life.
-Rogers described the part of ourselves that hold these pinnacle goals as the ideal-self and told us that we should continuously focus on moving towards this archetype.
-In addition to the ideal-self, he told us that there is another part of ourselves called the self-image.
-He believed that this part of one’s self was based upon the thoughts that they hold about the current version of themselves.
-In order to find congruence, he told us that we need to continuously move our current self-image in the direction of our ideal-self.
-To do this, it is important for individuals to first get in touch with their deepest desires and uncover the components that make up their ideal-self.
-Once they have an idea about who they want to become as a person, they can move closer to becoming a fully-functioning person by moving their self-image towards their ideal-self.
+- Move Towards Congruency: There isn’t much debating the fact that each of us holds deeply held desires for becoming the best version of ourselves and creating what we believe is a perfect life.
+Rogers described the part of ourselves that hold these pinnacle goals as the ideal self and told us that we should continuously focus on moving toward this archetype.
+In addition to the ideal self, he told us that there is another part of ourselves called the self-image.
+He believed that this part of one’s self was based upon the thoughts that one holds about the current version of themselves.
+In order to find congruence, he told us that we need to continuously move our current self-image in the direction of our ideal self.
+To do this, it is important for individuals to first get in touch with their deepest desires and uncover the components that make up their ideal selves.
+Once they have an idea about who they want to become as a person, they can move closer to becoming a fully-functioning person by moving their self-image toward their ideal self.

 - Openly Accept Others and Yourself: Throughout his career as a psychologist, Carl Rogers came to realize that there is a major issue with how willing individuals are to openly accept others and themselves.
-He told us that unless an individual is willing to accept themselves as they are, they will be unable to move towards self-actualization and fulfillment.
-This means that only by accepting yourself as you are and taking responsibility for your problems, current situation, and life circumstances, can you move closer to becoming your ideal-self.
+He told us that unless an individual is willing to accept themselves as they are, they will be unable to move toward self-actualization and fulfillment.
+This means that only by accepting yourself as you are and taking responsibility for your problems, current situation, and life circumstances, can you move closer to becoming your ideal self.
 Rogers also told us that we should similarly accept others just as they are and offer forgiveness to people who have made mistakes.
-At the deepest level of our beings, we unquestionable can feel the suffering and pain that others feel, so it is important for us to move towards relinquishing our need to control, judge, and condemn others.
-“People are just as wonderful as sunsets if you let them be.
-When I look at the sunset, I don’t find myself saying, ‘Soften the orange a bit on the right hand corner.’
-I don’t try to control a sunset.
-I watch with awe as it unfolds,” Rogers told us.
+At the deepest level of our beings, we unquestionably can feel the suffering and pain that others feel, so it is important for us to move towards relinquishing our need to control, judge, and condemn others.
+Rogers told us,

 - “The curious paradox is that when I accept myself just as I am, then I can change.”